 Had I done it the wrong way?

-Not really a cool subject to discuss, but I’m a truth teller so there it is.
+It’s not really a cool subject to discuss, but I’m a truth-teller, so there it is.

 Why was I feeling the way I was feeling?

 Everything felt so out of control, and as a normally organized person, this was something I had a really hard time dealing with.

 The Day Job

 In my day job, I’m a licensed real estate broker who owns and operates a small home-based residential property management company.

 I have a total of 70 doors, which, in the grand scheme of things, is a pretty manageable number of properties to manage.

 I make a great living doing what I do, and I love my owners, tenants, and vendors.

 Most of the time, it doesn’t even seem like a job!

 Except for the fact that I’m “on call” 24/7/365.